Yevgeniy Prokopov

-Yevgeniy Prokopov(Ukrainian: Євген Прокопов; born May 4, 1950, in Kyiv) is a Ukrainian sculptor renowned for his monumental works and contributions to contemporary sculpture.
+Yevgeniy Prokopov(Ukrainian: Євген Прокопов; born May 4, 1950, in Kyiv) is a Ukrainian sculptor known for his monumental works and contributions to contemporary sculpture.
 He has been honored with the title of Honored Artist of Ukraine and has exhibited his art internationally.

 Early life and education

 Born in Kyiv, Ukraine, Prokopov was influenced by his father Yosyp Fedorovych Prokopov, a celebrated painter and World War II veteran, and his mother, Valentina Semenivna, a geologist who often took him on geological expeditions.
 He pursued his passion for art at the National Academy of Visual Arts and Architecture in Kyiv, where he studied sculpture.
 In 1980, he earned a PhD in visual arts from the Academy of Arts of the Soviet Union in Moscow.

 Career

 Prokopov's career is marked by numerous exhibitions and public installations.
 His works have been displayed in over 30 museums and galleries worldwide, including: